 south of the woods at Hooge Heide a bigger breakthrough had taken place.

-The there deployed 8,8cm Pak were simultaneous attacked by 5 tanks and
+The here deployed 8,8cm Pak was simultaneous attacked and destroyed by

-destroyed. this part of the MLR is apparently, except from a few soldiers that were
+5 tanks.
+This part of the MLR is, except from a few still fighting soldiers,

-still fighting totally destroyed.
-At Nieuwe Kampen the enemy also succeeded with
+apparently totally destroyed.
+At Nieuwe Kampen the enemy also succeeded

-5 – 6 tanks to push trough until south of the command post of I./G.R.732 so the
+to push trough with 5 – 6 tanks until south of the command post of I./G.R.732

-connection with the in the middle of the woods positioned 1./G.R.732 was cut off.
+so the connection with the in the middle of the woods positioned 1./G.R.732 was

-Further north the MRL stayed intact until the edge of the woods 800m south-west
+cut off.
+Further north the MRL stayed intact until the edge of the woods 800m

-of Nuland were the line bend several hundred meters further faced to the north.
+south-west of Nuland were the line bend several hundred meters further to the north.

 Here the brave Fusilier-Btl. lead by Hptm.
 Siebecker (Hauptmann, Captain) held

-the line until 23.10 hrs, 04.00 hrs until the withdrawal order was given to the
+the line from 23.10 hrs to 04.00 hrs until the order to withdraw was given to the

 defensive position (new MLR).